blaylockbk/pyBKB_v3/rclone_howto.md

 |GOES16| `noaa-goes16`| [link](https://registry.opendata.aws/noaa-goes/) |
 |NEXRAD| `noaa-nexrad-level2`| [link](https://registry.opendata.aws/noaa-nexrad/) |

 You access the bucket contents by typing the command `rclone [command and options] [remote name]:[bucket name]`.
-Documentation for all the commands and options can be found on the [rclone](https://rclone.org/) website
+Documentation for all the commands and options can be found on the [rclone](https://rclone.org/) website.

 ### List directories